e2eSolutionArchitect/academy/bootcamp-cloud-skills.md

 ***Eligibility***

 - Participants must have cloud fundamental knowledge in (any one AWS/Azure/Google Cloud) and at least some handon experience in self created projects.
 Having professional cloud experience will be awesome.
+If you don't have foundational skill then please check required [trainings here](https://github.com/e2eSolutionArchitect/academy/blob/main/README.md)
 - Must have completed the bootcamp request form.
 (Form link will be provided here soon)

 ***Process***